-length(?List, ?Int)
+length(?List, ?Int) [ISO]

 True if Int represents the number of elements in List.
 This predicate is a true relation and can be used to find the length of a list or produce a list (holding variables) of length Int.
 The predicate is non-deterministic, producing lists of increasing length if List is a partial list and Int is unbound.
-It raises errors if List is not a list or partial list or Int is not an integer or unbound.
+It raises errors if sort(+List, -Sorted) [ISO]